 Syntax:DataFrame.append(other, ignore_index=False, verify_integrity=False, sort=None)

-other : DataFrame or Series/dict-like object, or list of these
+- other : DataFrame or Series/dict-like object, or list of these

 - ignore_index : If True, do not use the index labels.

 - verify_integrity : If True, raise ValueError on creating index with duplicates.

 - sort : Sort columns if the columns of self and other are not aligned.
 The default sorting is deprecated and will change to not-sorting in a future version of pandas.
 Explicitly pass sort=True to silence the warning and sort.
 Explicitly pass sort=False to silence the warning and not sort.

-Returns: appended : DataFrame
+Return Type: appended : DataFrame